wp-plugins/nextgen-facebook/readme.txt

 = Great Support =

 NGFB Open Graph+ is being actively developed and supported.
 You can review the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
-If you have questions or suggestions, post them to the WordPress [NGFB Open Graph+ Support Forum](http://wordpress.org/support/plugin/nextgen-facebook).
+If you have questions or suggestions, post them to the WordPress [Support Forum](http://wordpress.org/support/plugin/nextgen-facebook).

 = Developer Friendly =